-The mattress is a hybrid that uses a 6″ layer of pocketed coils – up to 1064 of them – on top of a 1% high density foam to provide a highly stable base that delivers a bit of bounce.
+The mattress is a hybrid that uses a 6″ layer of pocketed coils – up to 1064 of them – on top of a 1% high density foam layer to provide a highly stable base that delivers a bit of bounce.

 Above this, TitanFlex pressure relieving foam gives good body-contouring, while traditional Energex foam gives compression support.
 Finally, the top layer is gel-infused to diffuse heat away from the body and provide a cool sleep experience.